junghwanie/Advanced-GANs/README.md

 ## Advanced-GANs
-This repository provides tutorial and assignment code for computer vision researchers to learn generative models.
+This repository provides tutorial and toy example code for computer vision researchers to learn generative models.
 The code is based on SNU-Advanced-GANs master coursework.

 ## References